Rusty Riley: Sunday strip

 The Sunday strip began five months later, on June 27, with Godwin illustrating scripts written either by Reed's brother Harold, or Godwin's brother Harold.

 The strip was running in approximately 150 newspapers when Godwin died in 1959 at his home in New Hope, Pennsylvania.

 Bob Lubbers was an uncredited ghost artist on the strip at some unspecified point.

 Reprints

 Dell Comics reprinted Rusty Riley stories in the comic-book series Four Color, in issues #418 (cover-dated Aug.
 1952), #451 (Feb.
 1953), #486 (Aug.
 1953), and #554 (April 1954).

 In 2013, Classic Comics Press started a hardcover reprint series, with a reprint of dailies from 1948-49.

+Foreign editions

+In Chile, it was published in weekly installments, composed of dailies arranged as comic book pages, translated as Pepe Rubio in the magazine El peneca, between 1957-58.